 - The failover procedure requires enough bandwidth to allow for the ownership of components to change within a short interval of time.

 - Our recommendation for a 2-node cluster with up to 25 VMs is that at least 0.8 Mbps be available to ensure a successful failover operation.

-- The amount of bandwidth reserved for maintenance, life cycle management and troubleshooting is determined primarily by the desired transfer times for large files.
+- The amount of bandwidth reserved for maintenance, lifecycle management and troubleshooting are determined primarily by the desired transfer times for large files.

-- The log files used in troubleshooting are compressed and typically can be transferred in a reasonable time.
+- The log files that are used in troubleshooting are compressed and typically can be transferred in a reasonable time.

 - The composite files that are used for software and firmware upgrades can be up to 4.0 GB and can take a long time to be transferred when using a T1 link.
 The bandwidth requirements should be evaluated in case you have specific maintenance window requirements.